Kaung-Kyaw/Kaung-Kyaw/README.md

 My name is Kaung, I am  a recent Physics MSci graduate from the University of Nottingham.
 I have some personal and course related projects which will be uploaded to showcase my experiences!

-My 4th Year Master's project was a group project where we collaborated to "Simulate the Universe using Diffusion Models".
+My 4th Year Master's project was a machine learning group task, where we collaborated to "Simulate the Universe using Diffusion Models".

 My 3rd Year project involved collaborating with a partner to find regions of brain activation for stimulus response.
 <!--